AnuragDagar/Capgemini/readme.md

 Day 16 (06-02-25): Spent the day reviewing and revising all study material from the last two weeks.

 Day 17 (07-02-25): Learned about inheritance in Java,  single-level, multilevel, and hierarchical inheritance.
 I also practiced method overriding, constructor inheritance, and polymorphism to understand code reusability and access control better.

+Day 18 (10-02-25): Learned about Submission of Encapsulation in Java, Polymorphism and Interface.
+I also practiced Abstract Class and use it in coding problems.